dmcwee/dmcwee.github.io/_posts/2022-03-30-get-started-defender-av.md

 **Note:** *This is not the only baseline that has Defender AV settings, so you may want to collect the settings from multiple policies.*

 ## Getting the settings
-The simpliest way to get the settings is to create a security baseline policy, assign it to nothing, and then look at the various settings under Microsoft Defender to dupliace them to your AV policy.
+The simplest way to get the settings is to create a security baseline policy, assign it to nothing, and then look at the various settings under Microsoft Defender to duplicate them to your AV policy.

 There is a challenge here, the labels in *Security Baseline* don't match up with the *Windows 10, Windows 11, and Server Defender* AV Policy.
 Security Baseline's labels also don't match up to the *Windows 10, Windows 11, and Windows Server (ConfigMgr)* Antivirus Policy.
 So some translation of the settings is required which is what the table below does: identifies the settings and their values.